 - Spices are best bought in bulk

 You pay a lot for those small 1-4 oz jars that are plentiful on grocery store shelves.
 Packaging costs and other factors come into play.
 For prepping purposes you should be planning on buying in 1 lb containers or larger.

 The difference in cost alone will leave you amazed.
 You can often get organic spices for less than what you are paying for standard spices in those small jars.
-Mrs. Dash is a good all around salt free seasoning but it is $3 for just over an ounce.
-I can buy a 21 ounce container for $17.
+Mrs. Dash is a good all around salt-free seasoning but it is pretty expensive for what you get.

 - Creating your own blends that mimic the name brands that cost a lot can be worth it.